varshiths/scg-augmented/diary.md

 ## 18th - 24th April

 Currently training:
-- Models with "bg" class masked out.
+- Models with "bg" class masked out in both the teacher loss term and the gold loss term.

+PREDCLS for MOTIFNET-SIZE

 | Model | R@20 | R@50 | R@100 |
 | ----- | ---- | ---- | ----- |